frewsxcv/tech-pto-comparison/README.md

 - (2) volunteer days to support a cause or non-profit.
 - Flexible Sick Time.

+## 🏢 DoorDash

+_Last updated: December 2022._

+"Unlimited" PTO[^unlimited] with guidance on minimum and maximum number of days.

 ## 🏢 Etsy

 _Last updated: May 2022._